Diabetes: New Treatments

 Better monitors and lancets that minimize the pain from frequent finger sticks or that allow alternate testing sites, such as your forearm, are now in use.

 A continuous glucose monitor is a device with a sensor that is placed under the skin to measure blood glucose.
-Continuous glucose monitoring devices have been shown to improve A1c levels in people age 25 or older who have diabetes.1

 A combination insulin pump and glucose monitoring system is approved for adults by the U.S. Food and Drug Administration (FDA).
 With this system, you insert a disposable sensor under the skin around your waist.
 The sensor measures your blood sugar over 280 times a day.
 An alarm sounds if you have unsafe sugar levels.
 You still need to test your blood sugar using finger sticks to calibrate the device and before changing your insulin dose.
 This device has the potential to give you more information about how diet, exercise, and medicines affect blood sugar levels.

 New dietary therapies